TheJelmega/prog-lang/design/README.md

 A field can be accessed in 2 ways:
 - A direct field access using `.`: this will just access the field
-- A 'err'-checked field access using `?.`: this will eitehr access the field if the left-hand-side expression is valid, in case of an erronous value, it will just return the value of the expression.
+- A 'err'-checked field access using `?.`: this will either access the field if the left-hand-side expression is valid, in case of an erronous value, it will just return the value of the expression.

 The pseudo-access `!.` is actually an unwrap operator, followed by a field access.